 Swimmers and towel

 Enough cash on tour for evening drinks and any additional outlays.
 Credit cards and individual spending tabs cannot be accepted

-To help keep COVID safe bring your own sanitation products such as hand soap, sanitisers and wipes (compostable preferred)
+To help keep COVID safe bring your own masks and sanitation products such as hand wash, sanitisers and wipes (compostable preferred)